rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="4.216.6.1">4.216.6.1</a> Make a note if parallel distributors' names are found on a different source as the name of distibutor if considered important for identification (see [4.214.3.1](/DCRMR/books/ppdm/Parallel-name-of-distributor/#4.214.3.1)).

 <a name="4.216.6.2">4.216.6.2</a> Make a note if the name of the distributor appears in more than one language or script and the original position of elements were transposed (see [4.213.97.1](/DCRMR/books/ppdm/Name-of-distributor/#4.213.97.1) and [4.214.3.2](/DCRMR/books/ppdm/Parallel-name-of-distributor/#4.214.3.2)).

+## 4.216.7 Notes from Parallel place of distributor

+<a name="4.216.7.1">4.216.7.1</a> Make a note on distributor statement if a parallel place of distributor is from a different source than the place of distributor and is considered important for identification (see [4.212.3.2](/DCRMR/books/ppdm/Parallel-place-of-distributor/#4.212.3.2)).